lmc-eu/spirit-design-system/CONTRIBUTING.md

 ## Project structure

 This project is a monorepo managed by [Lerna][lerna-home].
 This means that each folder inside the [packages/][packages] directory represents a package published to npm.
-The root directory also contains _package.json_ file but this is only used for local development purposes and does not represent something that is ever published to npm (you might notice that it only contains _devDependencies_ and no prod deps 🤷‍♂️).
+The root directory also contains _package.json_ file but this is only used for local development purposes and does not represent something that is ever published to npm (you might notice that it only contains _devDependencies_ and no prod dependencies 🤷‍♂️).

 ## Development